Project Technical Lead

 }

 Main is a client class that demonstrates the use of this design pattern.
-Creates a Notes instance of a particular String type, adds a few notes, and then iterates over them and prints them out using the iterator.
+It creates a Notes instance of a given string type, adds some notes, iterates over them and prints them using the iterator.

-The Iterator design pattern is used by default to traverse a group of objects in a data structure, regardless of the specific object type.
-This pattern is so commonly used that there are already predefined classes in programming languages.
-Iterators do not have to traverse only to the next object, but they can be implemented to traverse width or depth in a tree structure, for example.
+The Iterator design pattern is used by default to iterate over a group of objects in a data structure, regardless of the specific object type.
+This pattern is so common that there are predefined classes in programming languages.
+Iterators do not have to traverse only to the next object, but can be implemented to traverse width or depth in a tree structure, for example.

-We have prepared the files with the above example in the form of code that you can run directly in Java.
-Download the Java Iterator code here.
+We have prepared the files with the above example in the form of code that you can run directly in Java. ou can download the Java Iterator code here.